astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

           uses: elgohr/Publish-Docker-Github-Action@2.6
           if: github.ref == 'refs/heads/master'
           with:
-              name: ds-prd1/airflow:ci-${{ github.sha }}
+              name: <prd-release-name>/airflow:ci-${{ github.sha }}
               username: _
               password: ${{ secrets.SERVICE_ACCOUNT_KEY }}
               registry: registry.gcp0001.us-east4.astronomer.io
     ```

-    Ensure the branches match the names of the branches in your repository, and replace `ds-dev1` and `ds-prd1` with the respective release names of your development and production Airflow Deployments on Astronomer.
+    Ensure the branches match the names of the branches in your repository, and replace `<dev-release-name>` and `<prod-release-name>` with the respective release names of your development and production Airflow Deployments on Astronomer.

 5. Test the GitHub Action by making a change on your `dev` branch and committing that change.
 This should update your development Airflow Deployment on Astronomer, which you can confirm in the Astronomer UI.
 If that update was successful, try then merging `dev` into `master` to update your production Airflow Deployment.
 If both updates were successful, you now have a functioning, scalable CI/CD pipeline that can automatically deploy code to multiple Airflow Deployments.